akeneo/pim-docs/reference_entities/refresh_records.rst

 --------

 Let's say we have some records having a value for each of those attributes:

 - 1 attribute of type Single Option
 - 1 attribute of type Multiple Option
 - 1 attribute of type Reference entity single link
 - 1 attribute of type Reference entity multiple links

-Whenever an option is removed from the Option (or Option collection) attribute, the record having the deleted option have to be refreshed in order to correctly compute the completeness.
+Whenever an option is removed from the Option (or Option collection) attribute, the records having the deleted option have to be refreshed in order to correctly compute the completeness.

 The same operation needs to happen if a record referenced by another record (through a Reference entity single link or Reference entity multiple links attribute) is deleted.
 All the records referencing the deleted record needs to be refreshed.

 .. note::

-   The record's data coming out of the API does not suffer this de-synchronisation.
-The data coming out of the API is always accurate.
+   The record's data coming out of the API will always be accurate, yet filtering on the records' completeness may be de-synchronised.

 Command line
 ------------